mattpe/ucad/02-nodejs-basics.md

 - Line length: avoid writing horizontally long lines of code
 - Avoid large code files, split to smaller modules

-**Returning:** A short report describing your implementation including a link to your code in Github and screen shots of your running environment.
+**Returning:** A short report _describing your implementation_ including a link to your code in Github and screen shots of your running environment (e.g. images displaying HTTP requests and corresponding responsenses in practice).
 Check assignment in OMA for more details.

 **Grading:** max 5 points, see details in assignment requirements above.